atharvasss/my-atomic-os-latest/README.md

 #### 1. Switch to this Image

-If you are already on Fedora Silverblue, run the following to rebase:
+If you are already on Fedora Silverblue, run the following to rebase to this image:

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/atharvasss/my-atomic-os-latest:latest